PicsArt/cppbind/docs/03_get_started/08_operators.rst

 |

 .. note::
-    As we can see we have only generated one set operator.
-This is the case when the return value of overloaded subscript operator is a non const qualified reference.
+    As we can see, we have only generated one set operator.
+It is the case when the return value of the overloaded subscript operator is a non-const-qualified reference.